Elon Musk no longer world's richest man

 Meanwhile, Bernard Arnault has a value of $188bn.

-Mr Musk completed a $44bn takeover of Twitter in October.
-However, the deal was only completed after months of legal wrangling, and some have cited the distraction of the Twitter takeover as one of the factors behind Tesla's share price fall.
+Mr Musk's Twitter deal was only completed after months of legal wrangling, and some have cited the distraction of the takeover as one of the factors behind Tesla's share price fall.

 After building a stake in Twitter at the start of the year, Mr Musk made his $44bn offer in April, although many considered this offer to be too high.